Plymouth Regional High School

 Plymouth Regional High School (PRHS) is a public high school in Plymouth, New Hampshire, United States.
 Surrounding towns that attend PRHS are Plymouth, Ashland, Holderness, Campton, Rumney, Wentworth, Warren, Ellsworth, Waterville Valley and Thornton.
-Bruce Parsons is the current principal.
+Janet Eccleston is the current principal.
 The facility, opened in 1970, is located on Old Ward Bridge Road in Plymouth.
 It also housed Plymouth Elementary School until 1990.
 Plymouth Regional was known as Plymouth Area High School until 1991.
 The school colors are navy blue and white.

 School district

-The school is a part of the Pemi-Baker Regional School District, which houses Plymouth Regional High School and the Pemi-Baker Academy, an alternative school.
+The school is a part of the Pemi-Baker Regional School District, which houses Plymouth Regional High School.
 Both schools are governed by a 13-member school board, elected at large by the voters in the member communities and providing proportional representation for those communities in the financing and governing of the high school.
 The Pemi-Baker Regional School district belongs to SAU (School Administrative Unit) 48, which also oversees the elementary schools in Plymouth, Holderness, Rumney, Campton, Waterville Valley, Thornton, and Wentworth.
 Warren and Ashland are not part of the same SAU.